-Having said that, there are multiple different programs through which one may receive compensation as a caregiver and these programs have different eligibility criteria both for the care recipient and the caregiver who hopes to be compensated.
+Having said that, there are multiple programs through which one may receive compensation as a caregiver.
+These programs have different eligibility criteria both for the care recipient and the caregiver who hopes to be compensated.

 VA Programs that Pay Veterans’ Caregivers

 Veteran Directed Home & Community Based Care